Best Online Savings Accounts for 2025

 Automatic deposits

 When you accept a new job, one part of the new employee orientation involves completing a form that dictates how you want your paycheck deposited.
 We all want a large chunk of our pay to go directly into a checking account.
-Yet, the best savings accounts like Aspiration offer a feature that allows for an automatic deposit.
+Yet, the best savings accounts offer a feature that allows for an automatic deposit.

 “Most people don’t have the time or discipline to make regular contributions to savings on their own,” said Steve Brobeck, executive director of the Consumer Federation of America.
 Choose a bank that transfers a set percentage of your pay each week to your bank account.
 Even better, some banks make automatic transfers from checking to savings accounts one time per month.